Sanikagadge15/flask-dashboard-volt-1.0.5/README.md

 > Note: To use the app, please access the registration page and create a new user.
 After authentication, the app will unlock the private pages.

 ## Applications
+Objectives:
-*Objectives: a) To monitor the no. of aids/ applications issue across India for persons with disabilities b) Transparency on benefits received by the beneficiaries c) Reduction of replication/duplication of beneficiaries who are benefited through ADIP scheme d) To allow self registration and online document verification to avail the scheme benefits from a nearest implementing agency.
+1. To monitor the no. of aids/ applications issue across India for persons with disabilities
+2. Transparency on benefits received by the beneficiaries
+3. Reduction of replication/duplication of beneficiaries who are benefited through ADIP scheme
+4. To allow self registration and online document verification to avail the scheme benefits from a nearest implementing agency.

 ## Future scope
 1. Social Awareness
 Update students about the new schemes on the ADIP website through bulk email and messaging services.
-Remind the applicant about the pending application and ask them to complete it before the given deadline No student has to ever miss a chance at getting the scholarship they deserve!
-Add speech recognition to the form (speech to text and text to speech) for differently-abled people to fill forms and gain advantage.
+Remind the applicant about the pending application and ask them to complete it before the given deadline Add speech recognition to the form (speech to text and text to speech) for differently-abled people to fill forms and gain advantage.

 2. Prompt Scholarship